Stuycs-K/final-project-10-durana-sumairm/WORKLOG.md

 ### date: May 29, 2023
 - added in images for ghosts that fit the dimensions and are transparent

+### date: May 30, 2023
+- implemented a new method for character movement thanks to Mr. K's help
+- need to figure out how to get enemy movement working better
+- need to work on the game over screen and figure out a small bug with the text

 ## GROUP MEMBER 2: Arlette Duran